Why Raven Industries' Shares Dropped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of manufacturer Raven Industries (NAS: RAVN) fell as much as 10% today after reporting earnings.
+What: Shares of industrial supplier Raven Industries fell as much as 11% today after reporting first-quarter results.

 Interested in more info on Raven Industries?
 Add it to your watchlist by clicking here.

 The article Why Raven Industries' Shares Dropped originally appeared on Fool.com.

 Fool contributor Travis Hoium and The Motley Fool have no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.